1948 (14th November)

 A governess, Catherine Peebles, was appointed to oversea Charles’s education.

 1953 (24th March)

 1953 (2nd June)

 Elizabeth was crowned Queen at Westminster Abbey by Dr Geoffrey Fisher Archbishop of Canterbury.
-Charles and his sister, Anne, attended the ceremony.
+Charles attended the ceremony and appeared on the balcony of Buckingham Palace afterwards.
 It was the first royal coronation to be televised.

 1953 (24th November)

 Charles and Anne remained in England when Queen Elizabeth and Philip left Britain to make a seven-month tour of the Commonwealth.